Circle bags are everywhere this summer, so why not make your own with this crochet bag pattern.

 These photographs were taken at the beach in Ipsos, Corfu, Greece where we like to go for a swim after work in the summer or walk the dog in the winter.

-There is a fun little tiki bar there called Passoa, so we had a cocktail and took a few photos.
+There is a fun little Tiki bar there called Passoa, so we had a cocktail and took a few photos.

-Crochet Bag Pattern
+Raffia Crochet Bag Pattern

 Purchase the inexpensive ad-free, PDF printable pattern in my shop here.